Pineapple Chiffon Cake

 - 2 to 3 tablespoons unsweetened pineapple juice

-- Let egg whites stand at room temperature for 30 minutes.
-In a large bowl, combine the flour, sugar, baking powder and salt.
-In a small bowl, whisk the egg yolks, pineapple juice, oil and lemon peel.
+- In a large bowl, combine the flour, sugar, baking powder and salt.
+In a small bowl, whisk the egg yolks, pineapple juice, oil and lemon zest.
 Add to dry ingredients; beat until well blended.

 - In another bowl, beat egg whites and cream of tartar until stiff peaks form; fold into batter.
 Gently spoon into an ungreased 10-in. tube pan.
 Cut through batter with a knife to remove air pockets.